-Property and equipment, which are included in other assets in the statement of financial condition, consist of leasehold improvements, computer equipment, office furniture and equipment.
+Property and equipment, which are included in other assets in the statement of financial condition, consist of leasehold improvements, computer equipment, computer software, office furniture and equipment, and intangible assets acquired.

 Property and equipment are recorded at historical cost, less accumulated depreciation and amortization.
 Additions and improvements that extend the lives of assets are capitalized, while expenditures for repairs and maintenance are expensed as incurred.
 Depreciation and amortization are computed using the straight-line method.
 Equipment is depreciated over the estimated useful lives of the assets, while leasehold improvements are amortized over the lesser of the estimated economic useful life of the asset or the term of the lease.
 Computer equipment is depreciated over three to five years and office furniture and equipment are depreciated over five to seven years.
+Intangible assets with a finite life are amortized on a straight-line basis over their estimated useful lives of five years and tested for recoverability whenever events indicate that the carrying amounts may not be recoverable.
 Upon retirement or disposition of property and equipment, the cost and related accumulated depreciation are removed from the statement of financial condition.
 Fully depreciated (or amortized) assets are retired periodically throughout the year.